 Bowie, Bolan And The Brooklyn Boy

-The original release claimed that “This Live album was culled from performances on the 14th and 15th July 1974 at the Tower Theatre, Philadelphia.”
-This was incorrect – Bowie was performing in Connecticut on those dates – and was corrected in later reissues.
+The original release claimed that “This live album was culled from performances on the 14th and 15th July 1974 at the Tower Theatre, Philadelphia.”
+This was incorrect – Bowie was performing in Connecticut on the 14th, and there was no show on the 15th.
+The claim was corrected in later reissues.

 The live recordings almost never happened, however.
 Defries failed to tell the musicians that their performances were to be recorded.
 When bass guitarist Herbie Flowers saw the additional on-stage microphones he realised what was planned and told the other musicians.
 A threatened strike was only averted after Defries grudgingly agreed to pay an increased rate of $5,000 per musician; the cheques later bounced.